penweiwang1/module-16-MechaCar_Statistical_Analysis/README.md

 When comparing the PSI for all manufacturing lots against the mean PSI of the population, there was no significance in the data since the p-value was greater than 0.05.

 <img width="430" alt="Screen Shot 2023-02-05 at 11 02 46 AM" src="https://user-images.githubusercontent.com/115126898/216830409-6aaafece-8469-4b11-a699-d8993dc4c227.png">
 However, when separated into lots, lots 1 and 2 were not statistically significant, but lot 3 was with a p-value of 0.04.
-This means that PSI of the vehicles from lot 3 varies strays away from the population mean.
+This means that PSI of the vehicles from lot 3 strays away from the population mean.

 ## Part 4 - Study Design: MechaCar vs Competition